fbngrm/msg-srvc/README.md

 This section assumes there is a go, make and git installation available on the system.

 ### Build
-A Makefile is provided which should be used to test, build and run the program.
+A Makefile is provided which can be used to test and build the program.
 Builds will be placed in the `/bin` directory.
 Binaries use the latest git commit hash or tag as a version.